RevenueCat/revenuecat-docs/docs_source/🛠 Tools/paywalls.md

 > ❗️
 >
-> Paywalls are only available for iOS 15.0+ and Mac Catalyst 15.0+, but support for Android, tvOS, watchOS, and other platforms is coming soon!
+> Paywalls are available on the following platforms:
+> - iOS 15.0+
+> - visionOS 1.0+
+> - Mac Catalyst 15.0+
+> - Android 7.0 (API level 24) - on Beta!
+>
+> Support for more platforms is coming soon: watchOS, macOS, tvOS, and others!

 [block:embed]
 {